This cute Backpack Decoration With Heat Transfer Vinyl is the perfect project to add a unique touch to kids’ Backpacks. Learn how to make your own!

 What’s Heat Transfer Vinyl?

-Also known as HTV for short, it’s a specialty vinyl polymer that can be used on a variety of fabrics and materials to create designs and adhered through heat.
+Also known as HTV for short, it’s a specialty vinyl polymer that can be used on a variety of fabrics and materials to create designs and adhere through heat.
 It comes in a roll or sheet form with an adhesive backing so it can be cut, weeded, and placed on a substrate for heat application.
 It’s like a sticker that you apply with heat.

 How long does heat transfer vinyl last?